Thanksgiving World Thanksgiving World Thanksgiving FoodThanksgiving PartyThanksgiving Flowers

 Turkey - The Thanksgiving Symbol

-Turkey - Thanksgiving SymbolOne of the most well known Thanksgiving symbols, the wild turkeys are native to the northern Mexico and the eastern United States.
 One can easily recognize the bird from its characteristic brown features and buff-colored feathers on its tail and wings.
-The make turkeys are often referred to as Tom turkeys and are bigger and brighter than the females known as 'Hen'.
-Male turkeys boast of more colorful plumage too, the brightly colored fold of skin hanging from its throat at the base of its bill known as the 'wattle' and prominent tuft of bristles on its chest projecting downward that resembles a beard of a man.
+The male turkeys are referred to as tom turkeys and are bigger and brighter than their female counterparts, known as hens.
+Male turkey boasts of more colorful plumage as well, the brightly colored fold of skin hanging from its throat at the base of its bill known as the 'wattle' and prominent tuft of bristles on its chest projecting downward, resembling the beard of a man.
+The domesticated turkey weighs about twice as much as its wild cousin, and bears larger and broader breast.
+Mexico is credited with domesticating the turkey initially, with the tradition being transported to Europe in the early 16th century.
+Since its meat is delicious and it lays eggs of high quality, it soon became an important part of the poultry farm.

-Mexico is credited with domesticating the turkey first and the tradition was transported Europe in the early 16th century.
-Since its meat is delicious and it has eggs of high quality, it soon became an important part of the poultry farm.
-The common American breeds of turkey are the Bronze, Narragansett, White Holland and Bourbon Red.
-The references prove that turkeys have been part of the Thanksgiving feast since the days of the Pilgrim's first thanksgiving as mentioned by Governor Bradford in his book and a letter sent to England by another Pilgrim who narrated that four of the governor's men who went for fowling came back with turkeys, ducks and geese.
+The common American breeds of turkey are the Bronze, Narragansett, White Holland, and Bourbon Red.
+References prove that turkeys have been part of the Thanksgiving feast since the days of the pilgrims' first Thanksgiving as mentioned by Governor Bradford in his book and a letter sent to England by another pilgrim who narrated that four of the Governor's men, who went for fowling, came back with turkeys, ducks, geese, and swans.
+The Native Americans symbolize the turkey for various reasons.
+Some tribes call it Earth Eagle because of its association with Maka, Mother Earth, while some other tribes refer it as Turkey South Eagle, Night Eagle, or Give-Away Eagle, as it bestows all its possessions to other people and sacrifices to help them.